 Under 23 Rider: (U23) is one with a racing age of 19 through 22.
-A rider in this age range who is a member of a UCI Pro team is classified as Elite.
-A rider in this age range who is a member of other UCI Teams is not classified as Elite.

 Varsity Cycling Team: Any USA Cycling Collegiate member club in good standing, having submitted the appropriate Varsity application to USA Cycling proving that the Team employs or is advised by at least one USAC-licensed coach, and also meets any 3 of the following 4 requirements: (i) The Team is recognized as holding varsity status by the school with which it is affiliated. (ii) The Team disburses at least \$10,000 in scholarships to its athletes annually. (iii) The Team attended any two of the four USA Cycling Collegiate National Championships in the previous calendar year. (iv) The Team pays for Riders' entry into Collegiate Cycling Races, so long as the funding is not derived from team dues of any kind.
 Teams will be required to submit a new Varsity application every two years in order to maintain their status with USA Cycling.

-Youth Race: An event held on a closed course with a circuit length no longer than 5 Km that is open only to riders with ages between 6 and 9.
+Youth Race: An event held on a closed course with a circuit length no longer than 5 Km that is open only to riders with ages from 6 through 8.